 The Colorado Community Health Network (CCHN) represents Colorado’s 20 Community Health Centers (CHCs), the largest primary health care network in the state.
 CHCs provide a health care home for more than 832,000 Coloradans, one in seven people in the state, including 20% of Medicaid enrollees and 19% of CHP+ enrollees.
 20 CHCs operate 243 community, migrant, homeless, and school-based clinic sites across Colorado.

 CCHN has a plan called Access for All Colorado, which aims to provide a health care home for more than one million Coloradans and to champion solutions that advance racial equity and pave the way to more just and equitable health for all Coloradans.

 In 1982, a small group of visionaries formed a lifelong friendship around a single cause: providing premium health care to all Coloradans regardless of ability to pay.

 The staff at CCHN is deeply honored to work on behalf of Colorado’s Community Health Centers.
-By banding together and putting the needs of Coloradoans above their own territorial issues, the health centers have served hundreds of thousands of Coloradans who otherwise would not have been able to get the health care they need.
+By banding together and putting the needs of Coloradoans above their own territorial issues, the CHCs have served hundreds of thousands of Coloradans who otherwise would not have been able to get the health care they need.